dastrobu/angular-table-study/README.md

  * Fixed areas do not work correctly, if the number for rows/cols is smaller or equal to the number of fixed cols/rows.
  * Wheel scrolling over fixed areas does not work in Chrome.

+ ## Demos

+ The following demos should be implemented as show cases.
+  * zebra effect on rows
+  * hover on columns and rows.
+  * filtering
+  * sorting
+  * drag and drop on columns
+  * matrix without horizontal scrolling
+  * row and columns selection